Authority: Vice Chancellor for Finance and Administration

 3.5 The university representative must not make or attach copies of employment or identity documents to the I-9 form unless the person presents a U.S. passport or U.S. passport card, a Permanent Resident Card, or an Employment Authorization Card.
 If one of these documents is presented, a copy must be attached/uploaded in the I-9 system per the E-Verify Memorandum of Understanding.

 3.6 Upon completion of the electronic I-9 process for a new hire, the I-9 system automatically sends the I-9 information to the E-Verify system.
 The responsible system user who completed Section 2 with the employee must monitor the I-9 system (via the “dashboard”) to ensure proper approval and completion of all steps in the I-9 and E-Verify systems.

 3.7 If the new employee cannot produce acceptable documents proving employment authorization and/or identity within three business days after the date of hire to complete the I-9 process, employment must be terminated.
 The individual will be paid for any services rendered.

 3.8 If the new employee’s employment eligibility cannot be confirmed through the E-Verify process, the university may be obligated to terminate the employment relationship in order to comply with the Memorandum of Understanding.

 3.9 All I-9 forms and E-Verify results are stored electronically in the I-9 system.
 Departments and colleges should not print out or otherwise maintain separate copies.

 4. Authorized Representatives

-Only individuals who have completed appropriate I-9 and E-Verify training and who have been granted a user license by International Employment and Taxation may access the I-9 system, review documents, complete and monitor the I-9 process, and complete and monitor the E-Verify process on behalf of NC State.
+Only individuals who have completed appropriate I-9 and E-Verify training and who have been granted a user license by the I-9 Program in the HR Service Center may access the I-9 system, review documents, complete and monitor the I-9 process, and complete and monitor the E-Verify process on behalf of NC State.